I miss my cat, but my aim is improving.

 Q: I would like to use a paint application of my choosing in Graphic Workshop Professional, rather than the default Microsoft Paint.
 Can I do this?

 Not all paint applications are suitable for use with Graphic Workshop Professional.
 If you use this procedure, you're on your own.
-To restore Graphic Workshop Professional to its default state — so it uses Microsoft Paint as its paint application — delete the PaintbrushName = and PaintbrushPath = lines from Gwspro40.ini.
+To restore Graphic Workshop Professional to its default state — so it uses Microsoft Paint as its paint application — repeat the foregoing and select Microsoft Paint from the Suggested Applications combo.

 Q: What are THN files, and why do they get created by Graphic Workshop?
 Can I open them with Graphic Workshop, or convert them to other graphic formats?